NCC summer interns and stewards of Pendleton Island, NB (Photo by NCC)

-The island’s surrounding coastal waters provide significant feeding grounds for the regionally endangered bald eagle, as well as seabirds such as guillemots, eiders and various gull species.
+The island’s surrounding coastal waters provide significant feeding grounds for the regionally endangered bald eagle, as well as seabirds, such as guillemots, eiders and various gull species.

 This property is part of a conservation project consisting of land purchase and donations, one easement donation and two voluntary stewardship agreements being undertaken by the Nature Trust of New Brunswick (NTNB).

-Navy Island is a coastal island at the mouth of the St. Croix River Estuary less than one kilometre from the town of St. Andrews.
+Navy Island is a coastal island at the mouth of the St. Croix River Estuary, less than one kilometre from the town of St. Andrews.
 The island was once cleared of white pine for ships’ masts in the 1700s and later used for farming.
-Today the forest is again in its natural state.
+Today, the forest is again in its natural state.

-The Nature Conservancy of Canada wishes to acknowledge the Government of Canada in helping conserve Navy Island.
+NCC wishes to acknowledge the Government of Canada in helping conserve Navy Island.